Siva-Subramaniam-DS/app-analysis/README.md

 The navbar-link class is used for styling, and the active class indicates the currently active page.

 ``` 4.
 Main Content: ```
-The <main> element wraps the main content of the page.
+The "main" element wraps the main content of the page.
 The <form> is used to search for an app in the Google Play Store or Apple App Store.
 The form data is sent via POST to the /AppSearch route.

 ``` Form Fields: ```